|

 The alphabet fluency cards are great for quick skill checks and letter recognition practice.
 These can be used for 1:1 practice with struggling students as well.

-On the letter hunt pages, students identify the letter, the pictures that begin with that letter, and practice tracing and writing the letter in both uppercase and lowercase.
+On the letter hunt pages, students identify the letter and the pictures that begin with that letter and practice tracing and writing the letter in uppercase and lowercase form.

 These alphabet fluency cards and letter hunt pages make the perfect letter naming fluency assessments.
 You can track their progress using the corresponding alphabet check-up page.